-- If you install Electric Make in a non-default location, ensure the same location is used for all agent hosts and the Cluster Manager host. - If the installer cannot locate a PDF viewer, it will prompt you to provide a path to one.
+6. Accept the default location or type-in an alternative location.
+If you install Electric Make in a non-default location, ensure the same location is used for all agent hosts and the Cluster Manager host.

+If the installer cannot locate a PDF view, it displays: